gagolews/genieclust/.devel/sphinx/weave/r.md

 ```

-We can compute, e.g., the average indicators in each identified group:
+We can compute, for instance, the average indicators in each identified group:

 ``` r